Online casino businesses are on fire. So are their stocks.

 Pennsylvania and New Jersey are driving the interest in stocks

-Sciple and Sanchez pointed to the transition from physical wagering to online in Pennsylvania and New Jersey as the main drivers.
+Sciple and Sanchez pointed to the transition from physical wagering to online gambling in Pennsylvania and New Jersey as the main drivers.

 Online gambling has about an 11% share globally and was increasing at about 1% to 2% annually before the virus pandemic, they observed.
 The desire for more tax revenue should accelerate acceptance.